What is Stephen Ministry

 First, talk with your friend about the Stephen Minister program and get his or her permission.
-Then, contact a Stephen Leader or the Care Coordinator at 212-8589.
+Then, contact the church, 782-0348.
 Please do not surprise your friend by referring him or her without permission.

 I’m not sure whether I should request a Stephen Minister or contact Pastoral Counseling.
 What should I do?

 At East Auburn Baptist Church, Stephen Ministry is an extension of pastoral care.
 Some care receivers start with pastoral counseling and then work with a Stephen Minister once they need a lower level of care.
 Others move in the opposite direction or work with both a counseling pastor and a Stephen Minister at the same time.
-If in doubt, contact a Stephen Leader or the Care Coordinator.
+If in doubt, contact a Stephen Leader.
 He or she will help you get started in the right place for you.